The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 Offers Telehealth

-Cynthia Comella is a Neurologist in Chicago, Illinois.
+Cynthia Comella is a Neurologist practicing medicine in Chicago, Illinois.
 Dr. Comella is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Torticollis, Drug Induced Dyskinesia, Focal Dystonia, and Movement Disorders.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Torticollis, Drug Induced Dyskinesia, Focal Dystonia, and Movement Disorders.

 Learn about our expert tiers